The scale of the HMRC debt problem

 Why use finance to pay an HMRC tax bill?

-HMRC is the UK's largest creditor — and one of the least flexible.
+HMRC is one of the least flexible large creditors when it comes to extended repayment terms.
 Unpaid VAT, corporation tax or PAYE can quickly trigger enforcement action including director disqualification, winding-up petitions, and distraint (seizure of business assets).
-Funding a tax bill via a specialist finance facility spreads the cost over monthly instalments, prevents HMRC penalties, and buys time for the business to stabilise its cash flow.
+Funding a tax bill via a specialist finance facility spreads the cost over monthly instalments, prevents HMRC penalties, and buys time for the business to stabilise cash flow.

 VAT funding

 Spread quarterly VAT returns over monthly instalments.
-Avoids the quarterly cash flow crunch.
+Avoids the quarterly cash flow crunch that catches many businesses short.

 Corporation tax